-The Impact: 199 Transitional shelters and 79 latrines constructed; and 1280 individuals provided short-term employment opportunities
+99 Transitional shelters and 79 latrines constructed; and 1280 individuals provided short-term employment opportunities.

 Community Based Disaster Risk Reduction Project

-The Impact: over 40 communities strengthened in community based disaster management; 40,629 individuals trained in human rights, animal diseases, making preserves, general health awareness, infectious disease, and first aid; 570 community members trained in safer earthquake construction practices
+Over 40 communities strengthened in community based disaster management; 40,629 individuals trained in human rights, animal diseases, making preserves, general health awareness, infectious disease, and first aid; 570 community members trained in safer earthquake construction practices.